-The world is going greener, and New York City is at the forefront.
+It may seem easy to do green things like making compost heaps when you live in a bucolic paradise, but how can you make your home and live greener in a concrete jungle?
 Not only is living eco-friendly – doing whatever you can to reduce your environmental footprint – good for the environment, can save you some greenbacks as well.

-Here are seven super easy things you can do to green your NYC life without giving up the things you love.
+Here are super easy things you can do to living green without giving up the things you love.

 Citibike’s ever-expanding network of over 8,000 cycles can take you all around the city for crazy cheap.
 Plus, your heart, lungs, and beer belly will all thank you in the long run.
 You can sign up for a day or a 3-day pass for as low as $12, or you can go all the way with an annual pass for $155.
 Not so keen on biking in the rain?
 Skip the Uber and go for a GoGreenRide, a taxi company that uses hybrid cars.

 Make it easy to sort your trash so you can return what would be a waste to the recycling centers.
 It takes just a few seconds to sort between recyclable and non-recyclable waste when you have a good system in place.

 To be more organized in this department, you can purchase a two-sided trash bin.
 Or, you can use a cardboard box as disposable storage for your recyclable products.
 Taking out your recycling becomes even more natural because you don’t have to take home any containers at all.

 Reusing products that can’t be recycled is also good practice.
 Some plastics, like the ones used for some yogurt containers, are either difficult or impossible to recycle.
 However, repurposing them to serve as small seedling pods for your indoor herb garden is an excellent way to make the most of these items and to keep them out of landfills.